cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 **Converting a compact table to regular**

-* This optimization doesn't take place when repeated access to the same element is detected (as it eliminates using `@counter` table for repeated access entirely).
+* This optimization doesn't take place when repeated access to the same element is detected (as it eliminates using table for repeated access entirely).
+* For folded tables, this optimization is not possible if the array is remote.
-* For non-inlined arrays, no savings are guaranteed, except for multiplexed remote arrays.
-For inlined arrays, one instruction is always saved.
+* For other non-inlined tables, no savings are guaranteed, but are assumed.
+For inlined tables, one instruction is always saved.
-* This optimization might not require additional instruction space if only one type of the `@counter` table (read or write) is generated, or if the access is already inlined.
+* This optimization might not require additional instruction space if only one type of the table (read or write) is generated, or if the access is already inlined.

 **Inlining array access**

-* This optimization inlines the `@counter` table to the place of array access.
+* This optimization inlines the table to the place of array access.
 * Inlining saves between one and four execution steps, depending on the original implementation of the array.
-* Inlining the last non-inlined array access means the original `@counter` table is eliminated, decreasing code size.
-The last non-inlined array access using a specific `@counter` table is always inlined.
+* Inlining the last non-inlined array access means the original table is eliminated, decreasing code size.
+The last non-inlined array access using a specific table is always inlined.

 The optimizer always considers global optimizations and local optimizations.
 Global optimization converts all usages of a specific array implementation to a faster one (for example, unfolding a compact array or inlining all array accesses).
 Only non-inlined occurrences are considered for global optimizations.
-Since the optimization converts all usages of a specific array implementation, the `@counter` table belonging to the original implementation is eliminated.
+Since the optimization converts all usages of a specific array implementation, the table belonging to the original implementation is eliminated.

 Local optimizations consider all usages in isolation.
 For an already inlined implementation, a faster alternative may be considered.
 For an access which hasn't  been inlined yet, only inlining is considered.